dolthub/docs/content/reference/sql/server/troubleshooting.md

 ## Set your log level to TRACE

 To see queries being run against the server, query results, and query latency set your Dolt log level to `DEBUG`.
-This can be done by starting the server like so `dolt sql-server --loglevel=DEBUG` or by setting `log_level: DEBUG` in your `config.yaml`.
+This can be done by starting the server like so `dolt sql-server --loglevel=debug` or by setting `log_level: debug` in your `config.yaml`.

 ## EXPLAIN for complex queries